Hereward/kickstart-2018-blog/README.md

 * Implemented JSS ([CSSinJS](http://cssinjs.org/)) - component level CSS styling - provided by [material-ui](https://material-ui.com/customization/css-in-js/)
 * Added [react-share](https://www.npmjs.com/package/react-share) - social media share buttons
 * Added tabbed profile pages for users (posts/about/settings)
+* Automatic route creation for generated pages

 Fill in `settings/private/adminEmail` to grant top level permissions to the user who registers with that email address.

 All code is in Typescript.
-The front-end is React.
+The front-end is coded in React.

 The project contains a complete user registration process using custom templates including email verification and (optionally) 2 factor authentication.